chgibb/ngPlasmid/README.md

 One-time bound variables (```::```) are treated as regular variables.
 They are not handled specially.

 ##### Attributes Supporting Interpolation
-In the interests of speed and the requirements of the upstream project, only the following attributes currently support interpolation:
+In the interests of speed and the requirements of the downstream project, only the following attributes currently support interpolation:
 - ```<plasmid>```
     - ```plasmidheight```
     - ```plasmidwidth```